Neptunya/infinity-nikki-library/src/pages/resources/styling-challenge-scoring.md

 If you haven’t unlocked any scoring nodes in the Heart of Infinity yet and would be willing to do some data collection, please shoot me (Neptunya) a DM on Discord.

-## How are styling battles scored?
+## How are styling challenges scored?
-The score of any clothing item **except Eurekas** in a styling battle can be estimated by the below formula, **assuming all scoring nodes in the Heart of Infinity are unlocked**.
+The score of any clothing item **except Eurekas** in a styling challenge can be estimated by the below formula, **assuming all scoring nodes in the Heart of Infinity are unlocked**.

 ![](../../images/text-guides/styling-challenge-scoring/styling_challenge_score_formula.png)

 ### In plain language:

-An item’s score in a styling battle is calculated by multiplying the recommended attribute’s value by 3.7 and adding that with the sum of the other attribute’s values, each multiplied by 0.336.
+An item’s score in a styling challenge is calculated by multiplying the recommended attribute’s value by 3.7 and adding that with the sum of the other attribute’s values, each multiplied by 0.336.

 Style values refer to the elegant, fresh, sweet, sexy, and cool numbers each clothing item has.